 Permission forms are available in the office.
 A form must be completed and sent with the medication if he/she needs to take it at school or school related activity.
-Please instruct your adolescent to give his/her medication and permission form to his/her teacher.
 Please use the following permission form for short-term medication or for weeklong trip.